Bias and Division in the Free World: Introduction

+As a main application of our results on and around the free zero bias, we give a new approach to, and provide new results about, {\bf free infinite divisibility}.
+Recall that a random variable $X$ is (classically) infinitely divisible if, for each $n \ge 1$, $X$ can be represented as an independent sum

-In the 1930s Kolmogorov, and then independently L\'evy and Khintchine, proved the following: a finite-variance random variable $X$ is infinitely divisible if and only if there exist $\sigma^2 \in [0,\infty)$ and a probability measure $\nu$ on $\mathbb{R}$, known as the {\bf L\'evy measure}, such that the characteristic function $\psi(t) = E[\exp(itX)]$ of $X$ satisfies
+In the 1930s Kolmogorov, and then independently L\'evy and Khintchine, proved the following: an $L^2$ random variable $X$ with mean $m$ and variance $\sigma^2$ is infinitely divisible if and only if there exist a probability measure $\nu$ on $\mathbb{R}$, known as the {\bf L\'evy--Khintchine measure}, such that the characteristic function $\psi_X(\xi) = E[\exp(i\xi X)]$ of $X$ satisfies

+(Here the integrand is taken to equal its limit value $-\frac12\xi^2$ at $t=0$; this is relevant if $\nu$ has mass at $0$, which happens, for example, when $X$ is normally distributed.)
+The measure $\nu$ is unique when $\sigma^2>0$.
+These results were later extended beyond the $L^2$ setting to all infinitely divisible distributions; see Section \ref{sect.background.inf.div}.

-and furthermore that $\nu$ is unique when $\sigma^2>0$.
-In \cite{uwe} it is shown that \eqref{eq:logphi.zero} holds if and only if on a possibly enlarged probability space there exists a uniform $U\sim \mathcal{U}[0,1]$ random variable, and $Y$ such that
+The (classical) zero bias and size bias transformations have deep connections to infinitely divisible distributions. \cite[Proposition 3.8]{arras2019stein}, \cite[Lemma 4.2(b), eq.\ (4.3)]{liu2022geometric}, \cite{uwe}, \cite{steutel1973some}, and \cite{arratia2019size} give, via the `replace one property', insightful characterizations of infinitely divisible probability distributions on the real line that shed light on the meaning of the L\'evy--Khintchine measure.
+Notably, in \cite{uwe} it is shown that \eqref{eq:logphi.zero} holds if and only if on a possibly enlarged probability space there exists a uniform $U \equaldist \mathrm{Unif}[0,1]$ random variable and $Y_0$ such that

-and in this case, the measure $\nu$ in \eqref{eq:logphi.zero} and the distribution of $Y$ in \eqref{eq:ind.inc.zero} correspond.
-See also \cite{steutel1971preservation} for a similar result for non-negative, integrable infinitely divisible random variables and their relation to the size bias transformation.